ncm/nytm-spelling-bee/README.md

 same speed on Westmere.
 I.e., on Haswell most versions run artifically slowly.

-The Rust version of the program runs faster than any C++ version, in part, apparently, because the compiler recognizes an opportunity to use SIMD instructions.
+The Rust version runs almost exactly as fast as the  C++ version.

 Alternative versions of the programs differ: